grafana/mimir/pkg/scheduler/README.md

 1. The `RequestQueue` periodically calls a `forgetDisconnectedQueriers` which will deregister all Queriers with no remaining connections whose `disconnectedAt` exceeds the `querier-forget-delay` grace period, then trigger shuffle-shard updates.
-1. If the Querier reconnects during the grace period, the `disconnectedAt` state is cleared.
+1. If the Querier reconnects during the grace period, the `disconnectedAt` state for the Querier is cleared and it will not be affected by the calls to `forgetDisconnectedQueriers`.

 #### Querier-Worker Disconnection Process 2: Graceful Shutdown Notification from Querier